mtreviso/extract-wiki/README.md

 git clone https://github.com/mtreviso/extract-wiki.git
 ```

-Install the only dependency (`selectolax`), which is used to safely strip HTML tagsy:
+Install the only dependency (`selectolax`), which is used to safely strip remaining HTML tags:
 ```
 pip install selectolax
 ```